PlanktoScope/forklift/docs/specs/00-package.md

        - website
      ```

-##### `filesystem` field
+##### `filesets` field

-This optional field of the `provides` subsection is an array of filesystem objects listing the filesystem entities (e.g. files and/or directories) which are created when a deployment of the package becomes active.
+This optional field of the `provides` subsection is an array of fileset objects listing the files (which can include directories) which are created when a deployment of the package becomes active.

 - This field is optional.

-- A filesystem entity is defined as a list of one or more paths.
-A filesystem entity will overlap with another filesystem entity if and only if both filesystem entities have at least one overlapping path (for a definition of overlapping paths, refer below to description of the `path` field of the filesystem object).
+- A fileset is defined as a list of one or more paths.
+A fileset will overlap with another fileset if and only if both filesets have at least one overlapping path (for a definition of overlapping paths, refer below to description of the `path` field of the fileset object).

-- Each filesystem object describes a filesystem resource which may or may not be in conflict with other filesystem resources; this is because multiple filesystem entities are not allowed to have overlapping paths.
+- Each fileset object describes a fileset resource which may or may not be in conflict with other fileset resources; this is because multiple filesets are not allowed to have overlapping paths.

-- If a set of package deployments contains two or more filesystem resources for filesystem entities with overlapping paths from different package deployments, then the package deployments declaring those respective filesystem entities will be reported as conflicting with each other.
-Therefore, the overall set of package deployments will not be allowed because its [package resource constraints](#package-resource-constraints) for uniqueness of filesystem entities will not be satisfied.
+- If a set of package deployments contains two or more fileset resources for filesets with overlapping paths from different package deployments, then the package deployments declaring those respective filesets will be reported as conflicting with each other.
+Therefore, the overall set of package deployments will not be allowed because its [package resource constraints](#package-resource-constraints) for uniqueness of filesets will not be satisfied.

 - Example: